-You are the anointed cherub that covers; and I have set you so: you were upon the holy mountain of God; you have walked up and down in the midst of the stones of fire.
-You were perfect in your ways from the day that you were created, till iniquity was found in thee.
+You were the anointed cherub who covers; I established you; You were on the holy mountain of God; You walked back and forth in the midst of fiery stones.
+You were perfect in your ways from the day you were created, Till iniquity was found in you.

 What was the first sin?
 We learn about it and Satan’s fall from Isaiah 14:12–15: